PKief/latex-thesis-template/README.md

 **Add image with caption**
 The following code shows how to include an image in a `figure` environment.
 The image has a width of 100% of the page.
 If you want another width just change it, e.g. 300px.
 The caption of the image in the `[]` is the text that will be shown in the list of figures after the table of contents.
 The text in the `{}` is shown as title under the image.
-With the label-text you can refer the image in the text with: `\ref{fig:imageYouCanReferTo} shows that...`.
+With the label-text you can refer the image in the text with: `\autoref{fig:imageYouCanReferTo} shows that...`.

 ```
 \begin{figure}[h]